jupyter/jupyter/docs/source/what_is_jupyter.md

 # What is a "Computational Notebook" anyway?

-A famous computer programmer (Donald Knuth) popularized the idea to combine explanatory plain english text with computer code, which is commonly called "literate programming". **By adopting this practice, computer programs, as** **well as other complex information and ideas, could be better explained to** **a wide range of people.**
+A famous computer programmer ([Donald Knuth](https://en.wikipedia.org/wiki/Donald_Knuth)) popularized the idea to combine explanatory plain english text with computer code, which is commonly called [literate programming](https://en.wikipedia.org/wiki/Literate_programming).
+**By adopting this practice, computer programs, as well as other complex** **information and ideas, could be better explained to a wide range of people.**

 A program written in this way could be printed on paper and shared by hand as an actual "notebook", but in modern times, they are shared digitally as "notebook files", and can contain additional rich media like images, 3D models and interactive figures, along with data and other program outputs.

-By opening a notebook with an editor program like JupyterLab, you can also run the code inside the notebook.
+By opening a notebook with an editor program like [JupyterLab](https://jupyterlab.readthedocs.io/en/latest/), you can also run the code inside the notebook.
 Since a notebook can contain code that does virtually anything, you can do nearly anything regular software can do inside of a notebook.
 For example, a notebook file might be used to:

 - Read spreadsheets (or create them) to build reports about your household spending
 - Show proof of your college thesis with interactive graphs and source data